FailAcademy/learning/wdp-vancouver/_slides/week-02/03-programming-with-javascript.md

 - Functions help us better organize our code
 - Functions allow us to group together statements
 - Functions allow us to only run certain steps in code when they are needed
-- Function can perform very complex work for us and provide us with a single or multiple values afterword
+- Functions can perform very complex work for us and provide us with a single value or multiple values afterword

 ---
 class: center, middle